leonp/sherlock-holmes/README.md

-# sherlock-holmes
+# The Adventures of Sherlock Holmes

-The Adventures of Sherlock Holmes in HTML
+The 1892 collection of short stories in HTML format.